adwiii/adwiii.github.io/_pages/first.md

 {% assign total_day_count = total_day_count | plus: season.num_days %}
 {% endfor %}
 ### Volunteering at *FIRST* Events ({{ total_event_count }} Events spanning {{ total_day_count }} Days across {{ number_of_seasons }} Seasons)
 I volunteer at as many *FIRST* events as I can each season.
 I try to keep this list updated with the events I will volunteer at in the future, so come by and say hi.
+Events are listed under each season based on what game was played at the event; accordingly, summer and fall off season events show in the previous season.

 {% for season in site.data.first %}
 {% assign season_start_year = season.season | minus: 1 %}